Best Practices for Dealing With Log4j

 Figure 3: Safe, sanitized data sent to logger using a toJson API call

-In the case described in Fig 3, the log message will be a result of the Json API call.
+In the case described in Figure 3, the log message will be a result of the Json API call.
 Condition 2 will not be met and this call to the logger will be considered as safe.

 If both conditions mentioned above are met, your log access may be vulnerable, and a remediation is recommended.
 Upgrading to a newer version can only protect against known vulnerabilities.
 To future-proof your application security and prepare for emerging new vulnerabilities, we recommend another approach.